Yahoo Ad Interest Manager FAQ

 - What are interest categories as they relate to Yahoo Mail?

 To make our ads more relevant and useful for you, Yahoo may make educated guesses about your interests based on your activity on our sites and services.
-When you use Yahoo Mail, our automated systems scan and analyze your communications and also the content sent and received from your account to detect, among other things, certain words and phrases (we call them “keywords”) within these communications.
+When you use Yahoo Mail, our automated systems analyze your communications and also the content sent and received from your account to detect, among other things, certain words and phrases (we call them “keywords”) within these communications.
 In addition to using the keywords to show you contextually relevant content and ads, these keywords may also contribute to our understanding of things that interest you.
 These interest categories are displayed in Ad Interest Manager.

 - What if I declare specific interests with Yahoo?